TeriAnn's Guide to Aladdin Mantle Lamps

 These are a pair of UK KoneKap mantles.
 The mantle construction appears to be the same but the box labeling has changed.

-These mantles were manufactured sometime between 1919 and 1940.
+These Aladdin mantles were manufactured sometime between 1919 and 1940.
 I'm guessing that the one on the left is the older of the two since the packaging on the right was used both before and after 1940.

 According to John Whitehead two different quality levels of KoneKap mantles were sold in the UK.
 The ones with pink mantles, like those shown above, were the high quality version.
 Ones with white mantles were less expensive economy versions.